 This phase controls the process for stable performance and prevents the process from reverting to the “old way.”
 This is an essential phase for lasting results.
 You monitor the process, ensuring every approved change is implemented and followed.

 What is DMADV?

 DMADV helps you develop new processes or is used when the improvement through DMAIC is not up to the client’s expectations.

 DMADV stands for Define, Measure, Analyze, Design, and Validate.

-In both methodologies, DMA is similar; however, the last two letters, “DV,” stand for design and validate.
+DMA is similar in both methodologies; however, the last two letters, “DV,” stand for design and validate.

 In the design phase, you create the process or product that fulfills all Critical-to-Quality requirements.
 In the validate process, you check if all CTQs are as expected and that the final product is meeting or exceeding the customer’s expectations.